 Why does the SFC discipline?

-2 See sub-section "Disciplinary process" for a discussion of the role of the Tribunal.
+2 See sub-section "Disciplinary process" for a discussion of the role of the SFAT.

 Who is subject to SFC disciplinary action?

 As noted above the SFC has power to take disciplinary action against regulated persons only.
-This means: licensed or registered corporations; representatives and responsible officers of licensed corporations; executive officers and relevant individuals of registered corporations; and those who are not licensed or otherwise given a regulatory approval but are involved in the management of a licensed corporation or registered institution (including, for a licensed corporation, its directors and Managers-In-Charge of Core Functions (MICs))3.
+They include: licensed corporations or registered institutions; representatives and responsible officers of licensed corporations; executive officers, relevant individuals and former relevant individuals of registered institutions; and those who are not licensed or otherwise given a regulatory approval but are involved in the management of a licensed corporation or registered institution (including, for a licensed corporation, its directors and Managers-In-Charge of Core Functions (MICs))3.

 Criteria for determining whether to take disciplinary action and the level of sanctions